Magnesium – Essential Mineral for Human Health

 Enzymatic Functions

-Magnesium serves as a cofactor or activator for more than 300 enzyme systems in the human body, making it one of the most biochemically versatile minerals known.
+Magnesium serves as a cofactor or activator for more than 600 enzyme systems in the human body — a number revised upward from the classical estimate of 300 by modern proteomics work — making it one of the most biochemically versatile minerals known.

 - Kinase Activation – Nearly all enzymes that use or synthesize ATP (adenosine triphosphate) require magnesium.
 Kinases, which transfer phosphate groups from ATP to target molecules, are dependent on magnesium-ATP complexes for their catalytic activity.